Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/3az-presentation/guide.en-gb.md

 ### Purpose of the Service

-The 3-AZ region's value lies in offering three identical servers distributed across three availability zones within the same region.
+The 3-AZ region's value lies in offering several identical servers distributed across three availability zones within the same region.
 This setup ensures high availability and data redundancy, maintaining operational continuity and reducing the risk of data loss.
 The strategic distribution of servers minimizes latency and boosts application performance.

 ### Regionalization at OVHcloud